Pure point diffraction and entropy beyond the Euclidean space: Pure point diffraction implies zero topological entropy

 With the variational principle in our context at hand we next follow the arguments of \cite{baake2007pure} in order to give a proof for our first main result.
 We include these arguments for the convenience of the reader.

 \begin{theorem} Let $G$ be a $\sigma$-compact LCA group.
-Any pure point diffractive FLC Delone set $\omega$ (with uniform patch frequencies) in $G$ has $0$ topological entropy. \end{theorem} \begin{proof} Denote $\mu$ for the unique ergodic regular Borel probability measure on $X_\omega$.
-Now recall from \cite[Theorem 7]{baake2004dynamical} that the Delone action of a pure point diffractive FLC Delone set has pure point dynamical spectrum.
-We thus apply the Halmos-van Neumann theorem (Theorem \ref{the:Halmos-vanNeumann}) to $\pi_\omega$ in order to find a measure theoretically conjugated rotation $\phi$ equipped with an ergodic regular Borel probability measure $\nu$.
-It is straight forward to show that $\phi$ has $0$ topological entropy and the variational principle (Theorem \ref{the:VP}) implies that $h_\nu(\phi)=0$.
+Any pure point diffractive FLC Delone set $\omega\subseteq G$ with UPF has $0$ topological entropy. \end{theorem} \begin{proof} Recall that FLC Delone sets with UPF have a unique invariant (and ergodic) Borel probability measure $\mu$ on $X_\omega$.
+From \cite[Theorem 7]{baake2004dynamical} we know that the Delone action of a pure point diffractive FLC Delone set has pure point dynamical spectrum.
+We thus apply the Halmos-von Neumann theorem (Theorem \ref{the:Halmos-vanNeumann}) to $\pi_\omega$ in order to find a measure theoretically conjugated rotation $\phi$ equipped with an invariant ergodic regular Borel probability measure $\nu$.
+It is straightforward to show that $\phi$ has $0$ topological entropy and the variational principle (Theorem \ref{the:VP}) implies that $h_\nu(\phi)=0$.
 Since measure theoretical entropy is an invariant of measure theoretical conjugation we observe $h_\mu(\pi_\omega)=0$ and another application of the variational principle yields the result. \end{proof}

 \begin{remark} In \cite{baake2015ergodic} the set of visible lattice points $\omega\subseteq\mathbb{Z}^2$ is discussed.
 Note that this set is not a relatively dense subset of $\mathbb{Z}^2$ and in particular, not Delone.
-It is presented that this set has pure point diffraction (without having uniform patch frequencies) and positive patch counting entropy.
+It is presented that this set has pure point diffraction (without having UPF) and positive patch counting entropy.
 It is furthermore discussed, that this set has non-zero topological entropy.
 This shows that pure point diffractivness does not necessarily imply $0$ topological entropy for FLC uniformly discrete sets in $\mathbb{Z}^2$ or $\mathbb{R}^2$. \end{remark}